 - Patristic Greek Reading – Read passages from a number of important Greek-speaking Church Fathers with a focus on translation and discussion of classical Christology and Trinitarian theology.

-- Readings in the Septuagint – Read from the Septuagint (LXX) with emphasis on the LXX as the earliest written interpretation of the OT books.
+- Readings in the Septuagint – Read from the Septuagint (LXX) with emphasis on the LXX as evidence of alternate text forms, as the earliest written interpretation of the OT books, and as a source of interpretation independent from its Hebrew origins.

 - Classical Greek Literature – Translate Classical Greek texts (e.g., Sophocles, Homer, Herodotus, Plato) in order to enhance Greek translation skills and appreciate the broader context of Greek literature.